-Handicap Bathroom Remodel: Widen Doors for Wheelchair Access
+Widen Doors for Wheelchair Users

-Wheelchairs need room to maneuver in and out of the bathroom.
+Handicap wheelchair users need room to maneuver in and out of the bathroom.
 Widen all doors for wheelchair access, so you don’t have to worry about bumping into a door frame or getting stuck in a doorway.

 Widen the doors to allow wheelchair access.
 Allow 36 inches for the door width.
 If the door is too narrow, you will need to remove the door and install a wider one.

-Handicap Bathroom Remodel: Electrical and Lighting
+Accessible Design: Electrical and Lighting

 Allow a clear space in front of the light switches and electrical outlets.

-Place an automatic sensor nightlight in the bathroom.
+- Place an automatic sensor nightlight in the bathroom.

-Place the electrical outlets 15 inches above the floor.
+- Place the electrical outlets 15 inches above the floor.

-Install task lighting next to the mirror and above the sink.
+- Place task lighting next to the mirror and above the sink.

-Install a backsplash to prevent water from getting on the walls.
+Design a backsplash to prevent water from getting on the walls.

 Motorized Window Shades